SuperMUC Petascale System

 SuperMUC has a powerful I/O-Subsystem which helps to process large amounts of data generated by simulations.

 Home file systems

-Permanent storage for data and programs is provided by a 16-node NAS cluster from Netapp.
-This primary cluster has a capacity of 2 Petabytes and has demonstrated an aggregated throughput of more than 10 GB/s using NFSv3.
+Permanent storage for data and programs is provided by a 16-node NAS cluster from NetApp.
+This primary cluster has a capacity of 3.5 Petabytes and has demonstrated an aggregated throughput of more than 12 GB/s using NFSv3.
 Netapp's Ontap 8 "Cluster-mode" provides a single namespace for several hundred project volumes on the system.
 Users can access multiple snapshots of data in their home directories.

 Work and Scratch areas

-For highest-performance checkpoint I/O IBM's General Parallel File System (GPFS) with 10 PB of capacity and an aggregated throughput of 200 GB/s is available.
-Disk storage subsystems were built by DDN.
+For high-performance I/O, IBM's General Parallel File System (GPFS) with 12 PB of capacity and an aggregated throughput of 250 GB/s is available.

 Tape backup and archives